pace-neutrons/Euphonic/doc/source/plotting.rst

 2D Plots
 ========

-2D spectra are arranged in a matplotlibFigure with :py:meth:`euphonic.plot.plot_2d`:
+2D spectra are arranged in a matplotlib Figure with :py:meth:`euphonic.plot.plot_2d`:

 .. code-block:: py